Since 1956, Bay Animal Hospital has been an advocate for the health & well being of animals in our community.

 Many pet owners mistakenly assume surgeries are performed exactly the same at all veterinary hospitals.
 Pet owners should be encouraged to ask questions about the specifics of how their pet's procedure will be performed, before making the decision in where they should go.

 Bay Animal doctors and staff are dedicated to quality health care for pets and quality service to our clients.
-When scheduling a surgical procedure, please understand that as each pet deserves our full, undivided attention while here, we reserve the right to limit the number of surgeries we are able to perform each day, which may result in your pets' appointment being scheduled a week or two out from the time of your call.
+When scheduling a surgical procedure, please understand that as each pet deserves our full, undivided attention while here, we reserve the right to limit the number of surgeries we are able to perform each day.
+There are also some instances or cases when a pet's pain or discomfort make take precedence over another pet, which may result in procedures being rescheduled or having to be scheduled several weeks out from the time of your call.

 We thank you for keeping this in mind.